Kas-tle/EnjinScraper/OUTPUTS.md

 #### Comments

-- `comments`: Contains information about comments
+- `comments`: Contains information about comments on applications, news articles, wiki pages, and gallery images
     - `comment_cid`: The comment CID (`TEXT`)
     - `comment_id`: The comment ID (`TEXT PRIMARY KEY`)
     - `user_id`: The ID of the user who posted the comment (`TEXT`)